 Whenever it is not possible to determine the customs value of goods by the primary method (i.e. the transaction value) or using one of the secondary methods listed above, it shall be determined by reasonable means, based on objective and quantifiable data available in the customs territory of the Union.

 The determination of the tariff classification, the customs origin and the commercial value of a product is a fundamental step for a correct assessment of import duties and taxes levied in France.

 While the trade agreements between the EU and certain third countries may lead to the application of a reduced or nil customs duty rate on goods imported into France (mainland), the Value Added Tax (VAT) still applies and a cash disbursement is necessary, except in very limited cases of exemption, suspension or reverse charge (deferment account).

 The standard VAT rate for imports into France (mainland) is 20% in 2020.
 There is also an intermediate rate of 10% and a reduced rate of 5.5% which apply to certain products specifically targeted by the tax law.

 In order to find the rate of customs duty applicable to a product you intend to import into France, you can use the simulator of the International Trade Center (ITC) which is a joint agency of the World Trade Organization (WTO) and the United Nations (UN).
 Please note that this tool does not indicate the French VAT rate which, except in specific cases, amounts to 20% of the DDP value of your import.

-You are acting on behalf of a foreign company and you would like to reclaim import VAT paid in France, feel free to send us a message using the contact form or dial +33-261-536-544 to reach our English speaking line.
+You are acting on behalf of a foreign company and you would like to reclaim French VAT paid on commercial imports in France up to December 31st, 2021, feel free to send us a message using the contact form or dial +33-261-536-544 to reach our English speaking line.

-The content published here above is based on information timely as of 1 December 2020, unless otherwise indicated.
+The content published here above is based on information timely as of the date of publication, unless otherwise indicated.
 Amendments to the tax laws in the EU country covered in this article could have been passed recently.